RobertDickens/dinkers.github.io/README.md

 Knowledge share site for a group of developers.

-## Set up local development environment
+## Setting up a local development environment

 ### MacOS